By John Lindsay-Poland, Foreign Policy in Focus

 And total pistol exports from New Hampshire in 2018 grew to more than $64 million,about half more than in 2017.
 The biggest buyers in 2018 were Thailand — which received a whopping $39.5 million worth of pistols from New Hampshire — and UAE, which purchased $5.9 million worth.
 The UAE is waging war in Yemen, which has led to thousands of deaths and a humanitarian catastrophe.

 In 2017, Congress was notified of two licenses for exporting 9mm pistols to Thailand valued at $93.9 million, as well as $48.6 million for five export licenses in various types of firearms to UAE.

 Four of the top ten recipients of ammunition last year were countries with relatively low levels of violence (Canada, Australia, Germany, and UK).
-But Israel received over $26 million worth of bullets, while the Philippines received more than $14 million in ammo (most of it exported from Missouri).
+But Israel received more than $26 million worth of bullets, while the Philippines received more than $14 million in ammo (most of it exported from Missouri).

 More is required.
-Congress should hold hearings on the devastating atrocities committed with these weapons.
+Congress should hold hearings on the devastating atrocities committed with these weapons and fund (and require) the State Department to adequately control weapons export licenses.
 Organizations working to reduce gun violence should expand their sights to stopping violence from U.S. guns exported beyond our militarized borders.
 The lives of people all over the world hang in the balance.